British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 • -1 minute: Stand by the map box for your course

-• Start on the long beep and follow the taped funnel to the start flag.
+• On long beep pick up your map from the map box, check the course number and follow the taped funnel to the start flag.

 Note: